2022-2023 STUDENT REGISTRATION

 - Migrant Survey: The purpose of this survey is to determine children of migratory agricultural works and moved within the preceding 36 months in order to seek or obtain qualifying work.
 The goal is to ensure the children of migrant workers receive access to a free, appropriate public education.

 - Student Health History: The school district uses various forms to track important health information about students in the district.
 This form provides information to the school nurse, dietician, and physical education department that is critical to the safety, health, and wellness of all students and staff.
-Information about your child's health will be
+Information about your child's health will be kept confidential.

 For your convenience, the forms below can be downloaded and printed.
 These documents must be completed and turned in to the school before the student is registered.